-Nail It: When a person is successful in a role, your ministry is more successful.
-Individual success snowballs — it builds on the person’s confidence, increases motivation and initiative, and adds great value to the overall team.
-A properly fitting role certainly considers an individual’s abilities and gifts — but it also presents the right degree of challenge and may even push people outside their typical comfort zones.
+When a person is successful in a role, your ministry is more successful.
+Individual success snowballs—it builds on the person’s confidence, increases motivation and initiative, and adds great value to the overall team.
+A properly fitting role certainly considers an individual’s abilities and gifts—but it also presents the right degree of challenge and may even push people outside their typical comfort zones.

 As Martha drives home one Sunday afternoon, her thoughts turn to her mother (hospitalized for two weeks), the parent-teacher conference on Monday (discussion about her son’s failing grades), and the fact that her husband just got additional responsibility at work (travel mandatory for the next six months).

 She realizes she must clear some items off her plate to manage her life.
-Secretly, she’s prayed for an opportunity to step back from her responsibilities at church, but then she remembers the pastor’s words: “If it weren’t for you, none of this would happen.”
+Secretly, she’s prayed for an opportunity to step back a bit at church, but then she remembers the pastor’s words.
 How could she let down all the precious 3-year-olds she loves so deeply?
-Motivated by guilt, Martha continues to put on a smile and serve every week…at great cost to her family and personal spiritual health.
+Motivated by guilt, Martha continues to serve every week, but at great cost to her family and personal spiritual health.

-Do It Yourself: Building value for your ministry team requires that you recognize the human need for life balance.
+Building value for your ministry team requires that you recognize the human need for life balance.
 Mark 2:27 reminds us, “The Sabbath was made to meet the needs of people, and not people to meet the requirements of the Sabbath.”
 We’re created with a biological, emotional, and spiritual need for rest.
 All of us will have times in our lives that require undivided attention.
 Take care to recognize when your team members are struggling.
 Create an atmosphere where they feel comfortable coming to you if they face a personal crisis that may impact their service.
-And while it’s great to applaud your team members, measure your words carefully so they don’t feel they personally bear the entire responsibility for the success — or failure — of your ministry.
+And while it’s great to applaud your team members, measure your words carefully so they don’t feel they personally bear the entire responsibility for the success—or failure—of your ministry.

 • • •